Financial-Times/origami/README.md

 ));
 ```

-If you call the mixin without arguments you will get all the themes:
+If you call the mixin without arguments you will get all the built-in themes:

 ```scss
 @include oBanner();